Non-Hodgkin’s Lymphoma Lawsuit Over Ethylene Oxide Exposure Results in $20M Verdict Against C.R. Bard

 Sports-Betting-Addiction-Lawsuits

-Judge Brantley has indicated she intends to hold a retrial solely on the issue of punitive damages.
-In the state of Georgia, the ability to levy those damages against a defendant relies heavily on whether the jury decides there was intent to do harm.
-If not, the punitive damages are subjected to caps on damages which juries are never told about in their calculations.
+Judge Brantley has indicated she intends to hold a retrial solely on the issue of how much C.R.
+Bard should be required to pay for recklessly disregarding the health and safety of area residents.
+In the state of Georgia, the ability to levy punitive damages against a defendant relies heavily on whether the jury decides there was intent to do harm.
+If not, the punitive damages are subjected to caps, which juries are never told about in their calculations.

 Ethylene Oxide Safety Standards Updated

-Recent years have seen several high-profile ethylene oxide leaks from sterilization facilities throughout the U.S., leading to widespread exposure to the chemical for those working or living nearby.
+In recent years, there have been several high-profile ethylene oxide leaks from sterilization facilities throughout the U.S., leading to widespread exposure to the chemical for those working or living nearby.

 In 2023, Sterigenics settled similar claims brought following leaks at facilities in Illinois, Georgia and Michigan.
 Plaintiffs indicated they developed breast cancer, non-Hodgkin’s lymphoma and other ailments, resulting in a $408 million settlement agreement.